The Shanling Q1 Media Player

 My Music Library

-I do backups via rsync to a Volumio instance in another room, which I use more as an Airdrop sink as it’s connected to speakers over its built-in music library.
+I do backups via rsync to a Volumio instance in another room, which I use more as an Airdrop/DLNA audio sink as it’s connected to speakers.
+I didn’t really ever play music directly from it, but if I ever wanted to, oh boy could I.

 For “off site” backup I rsync to another TF card which I used to take to work.